Roelien Kamminga: Early life and career

-Politics
+House of Representatives

 Kamminga was the VVD's seventh candidate in the 2019 European Parliament election and was not elected.
 She ran for member of parliament in the 2021 general election, being placed 14th on the VVD's party list.
 Kamminga received 6,334 preference votes and was sworn into the House of Representatives on 31 March.
 She became the VVD's spokesperson for European affairs, and kingdom relations was later added to that.
 She is part of the following committees and groups:

+Kamminga succeeded Ockje Tellegen as deputy chair of the House of Representatives and as secretary of the VVD's parliamentary group in August 2022.
+European affairs was simultaneously dropped from her specialties.
+Following the November 2023 general election, Kamminga started serving as the VVD's spokesperson for international trade, development cooperation, childcare benefits scandal, and regions.

+On 3 June 2025 Kamminga left the House of Representatives.
+She was succeeded by party member Simone Richardson.